This concept really resonates with me.

 Knowing is Half the Battle

-Here’s a few resources that elaborate on managing energy:
+Here are a couple of resources that elaborate on managing energy:

 - The Power of Full Engagement: Managing Energy, Not Time, Is the Key to High Performance and Personal Renewal (Book) - This is a really good elaboration on the concept of managing energy instead of time.